bkw777/dl2/ref/cygwin.md

 -------------------------------------------------------------------------------
 ```

-Now TS-DOS option rom is installed, used it to copy CPMUPD.CO from "disk" to the 100.
+Now TS-DOS option rom is installed.
+Used TS-DOS to copy CPMUPD.CO from "disk" to the 100.

 ```
 Open for read: "CPMUPD.CO"